japila-books/spark-sql-internals/docs/logical-operators/AnalysisBarrier.md

-title: AnalysisBarrier

-# AnalysisBarrier Leaf Logical Operator -- Hiding Child Query Plan in Analysis
+# AnalysisBarrier Leaf Logical Operator

-`AnalysisBarrier` is a <<spark-sql-LogicalPlan-LeafNode.md#, leaf logical operator>> that is a wrapper of an <<child, analyzed logical plan>> to hide it from the Spark Analyzer.
+`AnalysisBarrier` is a [leaf logical operator](LeafNode.md) that is a wrapper of an <<child, analyzed logical plan>> to hide it from the Spark Analyzer.
 The purpose of `AnalysisBarrier` is to prevent the child logical plan from being analyzed again (and increasing the time spent on query analysis).

 `AnalysisBarrier` is <<creating-instance, created>> when: